 1/2 cup butter, room temperature

 1/2 cup brown sugar

 Preheat oven to 350F.
 Line a baking sheet with parchment paper.

 In a medium bowl, whisk together flour, baking soda and salt.
 Set aside.

 In a large bowl, cream together butter and sugars until light and fluffy.
 Beat in eggs, one at a time, followed by vanilla extract and mashed banana.
-Stir in flour mixture, then mix in the chocolate chips until well-distributed in the batter
+Stir in flour mixture and oatmeal, then mix in the chocolate chips until well-distributed in the batter

 Shape dough into large 2 inch balls (approx 3 tbsp) and place on baking sheet, leaving about 3 inches between cookies to allow for spread.

 Bake for 15-17 minutes, until cookies are golden brown around the edges and set in the center.-

 Allow to cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely.